Nynuphar/IDEAL-doc/docs/source/linkage.rst

 .. image:: Unlinked2.png

-As this is dummy data which I have prepared, I know that the 3 first patients (Sonnie Dunlap, Annie Pennigton and Athena Hibbert) are not patients at this hospital, and therefore cannot be linked by IDEAL.
+As this is dummy data which I have prepared, I know that the 3 first patients (Sonnie Dunlap, Annie Pennigton and Athena Hibbert) are not patients at this hospital, and therefore cannot be linked by CHIL.

 Manual linkage
 *****************